Architecture

 Storing video files has some performance concerns:

-1. Video files are large, all content may not fit to a single server.
+1. Videos are large, all content may not fit to a single server.

 2. Lot’s of disk IO is needed to handle multiple clients accessing different video files.